 New Technology File System (NTFS) is used to manage data stored on NTFS file systems and is the de facto file system for Windows NT and later operating systems.
 Unlike share permissions, NTFS permissions affect both network and local users.
 The types of NTFS permissions available are similar to share permissions but go into a bit more detail.

-The basic types of access permissions are Full Control, Modify, Read & Execute, Read and Write.
+The basic types of access permissions for NTFS are Full Control, Modify, Read & Execute, Read and Write.
 Most of these are self-explanatory, and similar to share permissions.
 Read & Execute rights allow users to run executables, including scripts.
 The basic types of access permissions are described in more detail below.

 Differences Between NTFS and Share Permissions